studiolift/Enhance-for-Basecamp/README.md

 * (To-do overview only) Adds buttons to collapse project to-do lists if they distract you from today's priority, includes a collapse/expand all button
 * (To-do overview only) Adds checkboxes to filter to-do lists based on their type (Active, On Hold and New)
 * (To-do overview only) Adds quick links to a project's timesheet and individual to-do comment pages
+* Makes todo item IDs visible where appropriate
+* Replaces todo IDs in comments/messages with links to the todo item (e.g. #123456789 links to the todo of that ID)
 * Adds time select option for common time settings, split into 15 min blocks
 * Adds a quick link to the to-do overview page on the top right nav